tbidne/blog/about.md

 ### Abstract Algebra

-A university cryptography course was responsible for introducing me to abstract algebra, and it caused an epiphany, "Hang on, this actually seems interesting in its own right."
+A university cryptography course was responsible for introducing me to abstract algebra, which led to the epiphany, "Hang on, this actually seems inherently interesting."
 Up until then I had a very immature view of mathematics ("math is combinatorics or calculus on $\mathbb{R}$", essentially), so I have abstract algebra to thank for opening my eyes to the beautiful world of math.

 The first math book I purchased "fun fun" was [Pinter's A Book of Abstract Algebra](https://www.amazon.com/Book-Abstract-Algebra-Second-Mathematics/dp/0486474178).
-This book is an excellent introduction to the subject, culminating in what is the coolest proof that I am aware of, i.e., the insolvability of the quintic equation.
+This book is an excellent introduction to the subject, culminating in what is the coolest proof that I know: the insolvability of the quintic equation.
 The quintic equation is actually what prompted me to purchase Pinter.
 Wikipedia has a [proof sketch](https://en.wikipedia.org/wiki/Abel%E2%80%93Ruffini_theorem), and I found the ideas

 1. We have a formula for quartic equations but something "goes wrong" with degree $\ge 5$.
 1. Somehow this problem can be encoded via "symmetries".